Is there a demand for mechanical engineers in the future? Yes! We’re moving into the digital age, but we still live in a physical world.

 Mechanical Engineers | $88,430 |

-To earn this amount, you need to level yourself up and aim to become a 10x engineer.
-Heck, I even know mechanical engineers who make $500,000.
+To pocket this kind of money, you’ll need to level up and aim to become a 10x engineer.
+Heck, I even know mechanical engineers raking in $500,000 a year!

 The breadth of the mechanical engineering field

-Mechanical engineers influence everything you can physically touch.
+Mechanical engineers have their fingerprints on just about everything you can touch.

-To illustrate, the field breadth, below are study subjects offered in MIT’s mechanical engineering department:
+To give you a taste of how broad the field is, here are some study subjects offered by MIT’s mechanical engineering department:

 - Mechanics: modeling, experimentation, and computation